ADirin/OTP1_LectureMaterial/Week 5/Home_Assignment/Tasks.md

 * Set up a new Jenkins job and configure it as a pipeline.

 3. Add Jenkinsfile:
-* Create a Jenkinsfile in your repository with the following content:
+* Create a Jenkinsfile in your repository with a pipeline:

   ```groovy
    pipeline {